zagui440s/personalCP/week-01/day1/README.md

 - `sudo <command_name>`

   - 'super user do'.
-We will get into this in more depth in the lecture on permissions, but it's good to know about even early on.
-Some commands won't work if you don't have the right permissions, and `sudo` is a command that let's you temporarily elevate your permissions status to run such a command.
+Understanding `sudo` deeply is an advanced topic that requires you to learn about 'user permissions', but a basic understanding of the command is necessary.
+The essence: some commands won't work if you don't have the right permissions, and `sudo` is a command that let's you temporarily elevate your permissions status to run such a command.
 Be careful anytime you need to use `sudo`, it's a sign you are likely doing something powerful and irreversable.

 - `clear`

-  - Clear the screen of content. `cmd+k` is a keyboard shortcut that does the same on most systems.
+  - Clear the screen of content. `cmd+k` is a keyboard shortcut that does the same on MacOS.

 #### File Navigation (Nice to Know)